hunt-genes/SMED8020/Day3-1-METAL/README.md

 The column labelled "direction" shows '?', '+', or '-' to indicate missingness, positive direction of effect, or negative direction of effect, respectively.
 One can use the `subset_meta_analysis.r` Rscript to exclude markers with more than one '?'.
 This is R code like we use in RStudio, but it's packaged in a script so we can call it from the command line and pass it parameters, like the input file.

-First install the R packages we need:
+First install the R packages we need.
+Remember to use the Workbench Terminal and not RStudio's Terminal.

-In terminal:
+###### In terminal:
 ```
 #Type R  and press enter to open R
 install.packages("data.table")